 - be eligible for home tuition fees

-- have already achieved (or are predicted) a first-class undergraduate degree
+- have already achieved (or are predicted) a 2:1 or first-class undergraduate degree

 (Note: applicants for PGCE, PG CERT, PG DIP and (MSc) (R) programmes are not eligible for the Bristol Master's Scholarship)

 In addition, you must be from a group that is underrepresented in Bristol's taught master's population and so meet one or more of the following widening participation criteria:

 - have asylum seeker/refuges status issued by the UK Home Office

 - have previously been eligible for free school meals